mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 * **3d model support!**

   You can now upload STL and OBJ files and display them in MediaGoblin.
-Requires a recent-ish Blender; for details see:
+Requires a recent Blender; for details see:
   :ref:`deploying-chapter`

 * **trim_whitespace**

-  We bundle the optional plugin trim_whitespace which reduces the size of the delivered html output by reducing redundant whitespace.
+  We bundle the optional plugin trim_whitespace which reduces the size of the delivered HTML output by reducing redundant whitespace.

   See :ref:`core-plugin-section` for plugin documentation